 - Best investment earrings

-A diamond ‘solitaire’ means a single diamond.
+A diamond ‘solitaire’ means a single diamond – the most popular of styles.
 Solitaires are usually displayed on their own because they need no other adornments to catch the eye.

 Solitaire earrings from £129